neomura/js-command-line-helpers/readme.md

 });
 ```

-the async callback will be executed.
+The async callback will be executed.

-on resolution, the process will exit with code 0.
+On resolution, the process will exit with code 0.

-on rejection, the process will exit with code 1 and write the reason to stderr.
+On rejection, the process will exit with code 1 and write the reason to stderr.